Hyundai Motorsport set to go electric

 We have developed the competitive i20 R5, i30 N TCR and Veloster N TCR cars which, between them, have claimed victories and championships in motorsport series around the world.

 Dawn of a new era

-Mirroring the move towards hybrid technology and electrification in the automotive industry, motorsport has also ventured into new territory in recent years with the introduction of electric and hybrid series and regulations.
+Mirroring the move towards hybrid technology and electrification in the automotive industry has reflected onto other sectors.
+Motorsport has also ventured into new territory in recent years with the introduction of electric and hybrid series and regulations.